π²πΊ Mauritius

 I found another fun Umbrella Street in Port Louis, Mauritius. -J π²πΊ

 When the Dutch colonized Mauritius in 1638, they began a long history of slavery and slavery-related practices on the island; kidnapping people from East Africa and bringing them to the island against their will.
 The French continued the practices when they took possession of the island in 1715.
 Slaves were primarily used to grow and harvest sugarcane, but they were also used to build the buildings in what is now Port Louis.
-The British captured Mauritius from the French in 1810 and abolished slavery in 1835.

 π· I think this trip has really inspired Jen to get into photography a bit more seriously.
 She’s been really loving her new camera and clearly enjoys taking photos with it. -S π²πΊ